 What’s more, it seems even poultry lovers can’t agree on what’s best.
 Don’t wing it when it comes to wings—be prepared with a 2:1 ratio of drumsticks to flat wings.
 To make things even more delicate for the grillmaster, more than half of respondents (63.4%) chose boneless wings over bone-in wings.
 Who knew grilling would be such an exercise in math!

-If you really want to impress special guests, save a corner of your outdoor grill for back ribs, burnt ends, or ribeye.
+If you really want to impress special guests, save a corner of your outdoor kitchen grill kit for back ribs, burnt ends, or ribeye.
 These were respondents’ top three BBQ cuts, causing 11%, 10.9%, and 9.7% to uncontrollably salivate, respectively.

 If Americans CAN agree on one thing, it’s that pizza crust is more than just a vehicle for sauce, cheese, and toppings.
 It’s one of the most definitive attributes of a pizza and many Americans will die on their hill for their favorite kind.
 Chicagoans aren’t going to take this lightly, but a doughy deep dish is favored by just 33.7% of respondents while the majority (51.8%) sided with a crispy thin crust.
 Nearly no one is pining for flatbread pizza with just 14.5% of respondents choosing it.